 Recently, we set out on an epic 12-day campervan road trip through some of the most beautiful regions in Scotland.
 With our Aero model campervan from Bunk Campers, we drove the award-winning North Coast 500 route, visited the Isle of Skye, and explored Cairngorms National Park.
 Prior to this adventure, we hadn’t heard much about wild camping, as it isn’t common practice in the States.
 Our travel style is very much about escaping the crowds and connecting with nature, so the idea of having the freedom to park (almost) anywhere we wanted for the night was definitely appealing to us!
+Want to know more about wild camping in Scotland?!
+We’re excited to share our experiences with you!

 Now, I know what you’re thinking… what about the practicalities of wild camping with a campervan?
 Can I really park anywhere?
 How will I prepare my meals?
 Will the heater (or air conditioner) work?
 How will I charge my cell phone and camera batteries?
 Will I be able to take a shower and use the toilet?
 These were the questions we had about wild camping before we set out, so we’ll be sure to answer all of these and more as we tell you about our experiences wild camping in Scotland.
 But before we get started with our experiences, let’s talk about the definition and legalities of this popular Scottish leisure activity.